-The Panel has undertaken a site inspection, considered any submissions and late correspondence reviewed the assessment report prepared by Council officers that addresses the relevant matters detailed in Section 4.15 of the Environmental Planning and Assessment Act 1979.
+The Panel has undertaken a site inspection and reviewed the assessment report prepared by Council officers that addresses the relevant matters detailed in Section 4.15 of the Environmental Planning and Assessment Act 1979.

-For the reasons generally in the assessment report, the Panel is satisfied that the application can be approved subject to the amendment of Conditions A.3 and H.2 which related to the hours of operation and is generally consistent with the lease agreement for the premises (with Council).
+For the reasons generally in the assessment report, the Panel is satisfied that the application can be approved.